RylanOC/github-actions-demo/README.md

 # github-actions-demo
-This is a demo of GitHub's actions for CI/CD.
+This lab covers using GitHub Actions to automatically run a test suite when a pull request is made or a branch is pushed to.

 All source code used in this example is from the [CMake Gitlab](https://gitlab.kitware.com/cmake/cmake).